derek-baker/nys-assessment-grievance-app/README.md

 <br>

-**How do I run it?** This app is dependent in a few cloud-based services from specific vendors.
-Specifically, the app uses the following:
+**How do I run it?** This app is dependent on a couple of services from specific vendors.
+Some of the services below could be swapped out easily in favor of other options, but some services (such object storage and secret management) would require changes to the application.

 | Service            | Purpose                  |
 |--------------------|--------------------------|